ren-curry/ren-curry/README.md

 # Hello there 👋🤓

 I'm Ren!
-A data scientist and developer passionate about efficiency, especially creating means of making our daily lives earlier for work or life.
+A data scientist and developer passionate about efficiency, especially creating means of making our daily lives easier for work or life.

 Join me in my adventure:
 * Programming in Python 🐍